TheDistractor/TheDistractor.github.io/housemon/rf12input.md

 To use the other three mechanisms (TCP/UDP/UDS) you will need some integration tools.
 You can write your own tools/scripts or you can use something as simple as netcat (on linux).

 You will want a version of netcat that supports both TCP,UDP AND Unix domain sockets.
 A good debian package is netcat-openbsd, as this supports all three.

-Using netcat (nc) against **RF12Input** is very simle.
-Using the examples we have been following, sending the digit 6 to nodeid 4 on network 868/100, we would issue the following from the command prompt:

-##### Unix Domain socket example
-``$ printf "send 868 100 0 68 6\n" | nc -U /tmp/rf12input.sock``

-##### UDP IPv4 socket example
-``$ printf "send 868 100 0 68 6\n" | nc -4u -q1 localhost 3334``

-##### TCP IPv4 socket example
-``$ printf "send 868 100 0 68 6\n" | nc -4 -q1 localhost 3334``

-You can of course use something other than 'printf' to send your data.
-You could use 'echo' but check your use of arguments (-n, or "\\c" at end of string) depending upon platform YMMV and the device you are talking to.
-**NB:***the* **RF12Input** *requires the terminating newline character.

-Using simple tools like 'nc' combined with scripts in Python, Perl, PHP, Node.js, bash etc allow easy control over your devices.
-I make great use of simple bash scripts and cron to send data to my Jeenodes and compatible devices at predefined times.